Bo Vesterdorf

-Bo Vesterdorf (born 1945) was a Danish judge who has been President of the European Court of First Instance.
+Bo Vesterdorf (born 1945) is a former Danish judge who has been President of the European Court of First Instance.

 Since late 2008 Vesterdorf has been a Consultant in the Competition practice at Herbert Smith Freehills.

 Vesterdorf began his career as a lawyer-linguist at the European Court of Justice before becoming Administrator in the Danish Ministry of Justice, examining magistrate, and Legal Attaché in the Permanent Representation of Denmark to the European Communities.